boozallen/sdp-libraries/libraries/twistlock/README.md

 # Twistlock

-Twistlock is an automated and scalable container cybersecurity platform.
+Twistlock is an automated and scalable container cyber-security platform.
 Twistlock manages a full-lifecycle vulnerability and compliance management to application-tailored runtime defense and cloud native firewalls.
 Twistlock helps secure your containers and modern applications against threats across the entire application lifecycle.